When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 So he was a nine to five man in the most traditional sense of the term.

-But in the latter part of his presidency, particularly the second term, and by the way, Reagan did not have Alzheimer's in the second term.
+took afternoon naps, in fact he didn't do that, but in the latter part of his presidency, particularly the second term, and by the way, Reagan did not have Alzheimer's in the second term.

-But he didn't do the Calvin Coolidge, let me take a nap and change into my pajamas for the purpose.
+He might have had some elderly forgetfulness, by the way, not surprising at his age, but he didn't do the Calvin Coolidge let me take a nap and change into my pajamas for the purpose.

-And the staff would try to give Reagan an hour in the late morning to catch up with reading and answer correspondence.
+Sometimes with staff, congressmen, representatives of various groups, foreign visitors, and the staff would try to give Reagan an hour in the late morning to catch up with reading and answer correspondence.

 And Reagan would almost every day look at his favorite publications, which were two.

-By the way, both publications that are still around, although very different than they used to be, and of course, not as influential as they used to be.
+By the way, both publications that are still around, although very different than they used to be, and of course not as influential as they used to be.

 His favorite publication was actually Human Events.

-Reagan loved human events.
+Reagan loved Human Events.

-I wrote, by the way, articles for human events in the old days.
+I wrote, by the way, articles for Human Events in the old days.

-And Reagan would not only read human events, he would cut out articles and keep the clippings.
+And Reagan would not only read Human Events, he would cut out articles and keep the clippings.

 Sometimes when other people came to see him, he'd like to pull out a clipping and show it to him.

-This is obviously in the world long before the digital world that we live in now.
+This is obviously in the world long before the digital world that we live in now, Reagan operated through physical newspaper clippings.

-And in fact, one of his aides, Richard Darman, used to joke: he's like, listen, I better give you two subscriptions because a lot of times you clip an article and then you're upset that you can't clip the article on the back side of the page.
+And in fact, one of his aides, Richard Darman, used to joke, he's like, listen, I better give you two subscriptions because a lot of times you clip an article and then you're upset that you can't clip the article on the back side of the page.

 So we might need to get you two subscriptions.

-His second favorite publication, National Review, which was Bill Buckley's magazine, actually the magazine I got my start with.
+So Human Events, his favorite magazine, his second favorite publication., National Review, which was Bill Buckley's magazine, actually the magazine I got my start with.

 I published my first article in National Review when I was a senior at Dartmouth.